muizbello/dcit318-assignment1-11068463/README.md

 # Assignment 1 - DCIT 318

-This solution contains three simple C# console applications:
+This solution contains three C# console applications:

 1. **GradeCalculator**
    Prompts the user to enter a numerical grade (0–100) and returns the corresponding letter grade (A–F).